 In 2011, West joined Revolutionary Communist Party founder Carl Dix and some other activists in issuing a statement demanding that the New York Police Department's “Stop and Frisk” crime-fighting program be discontinued—on grounds that it targeted nonwhite minorities in disproportionate numbers.
 On October 21, 2011, Dix and West were among 30 people arrested for participating in a mass act of civil disobedience at an NYPD Precinct.
 In October 2014, West and Dix again collaborated in calling for a Month of Resistance to Mass Incarceration, Police Terror, Repression and the Criminalization of a Generation.

 In August 2011, during which time violent riots were taking place in Britain, West warned that similar unrest was likely to strike in the U.S.:

 “If you don’t treat poor and working people with dignity now, chickens are going to come home to roost later.
 And it won’t be about love and justice.
 It will be about revenge, hatred, and then we all go under.”

-West is a co-chair of the Network of Spiritual Progressives, along with Michael Lerner (the group's founder) and Joan Chittister.
+West is a co-chair of the Network of Spiritual Progressives, along with Joan Chittister, and Michael Lerner (the grou's founder).